Financial-Times/dotcom-page-kit/packages/dotcom-page-kit-cli/README.md

 }
 ```

 The `plugins` property is used to supply the plugins that should be loaded by the Page Kit CLI.
 These plugins should be installed in your project as development dependencies.
-Plugins by convention have names matching the CLI action, e.g. `anvil-build-`.
+Plugins by convention are namespaced with `dotcom-build-`.

 The `settings` property is used to provide specific configuration for the individual CLI actions.
 These settings are covered below (see [actions](#actions).)